[ Printer Friendly Version ] [ Report Abuse ]

-I groaned loudly as I woke the next day.
+I groaned loudly as I woke up the next day.
 My head was pounding.
-It felt there was a little man inside my head, repeatedly banging a tiny hammer off of my skull.
+It felt like there was a little man inside my head, repeatedly banging a tiny hammer off of my skull.
 I tried to turn my head, but the throbbing pain I felt, made me immediately turn it back.
-I slowly opened one eye and immediately regretted it, the bright light that hit my face practically burning away the retina in my right eye.
-What the hell was wrong with me?
-Was I sick?
+It took a few moments for me to even build up the effort to attempt to open my eyes.
+When I eventually slowly opened one eye, I immediately regretted it, the bright light that hit my face practically burning away the retina in my right eye.

 I went for a second attempt at opening my eyes and immediately jerked my head up when I caught a glimpse of my bra peeking out from a rather low cut red dress that I didn’t recognise.
 Then it all came flooding back.
 Oh my God!

-The dress, the party, Ron, Cormac.
-I sat bolt up when I remembered the last bit, instantly regretting it as my head swam with dizziness.
+The dress!
+The party!
+Ron!
+Cormac!
+I sat bolt up straight when I remembered the last bit, instantly regretting it as my head swam with dizziness and my stomach heaved.
 Cormac.
 Oh my god, I kissed him.
 Oh for the love of god, what have I done?
 What was I thinking?
 The last time I kissed him, it took me three weeks of him following me around to finally get rid of him.
 I thought Ron was going to punch him in the end.
 Oh god, Ron.
 How the hell was I going to face Ron?
 What the hell would he think?
 But then again, why was I feeling guilty?
 Why on earth was I worried about what he thought?
 He had absolutely no problem in kissing Lavender in front of me.
-But then again what would everyone else think?
+But then again to hell with Ron, what would everyone else think?
 Oh god, today was going to be embarrassing.

 I flopped back down on my pillow and wallowed in self- pity at the previous day’s events; all in all not one of my best birthdays.
 My head was still pounding and so I closed my eyes and tried to get back to sleep.
 I could definitely do with some more sleep.
 If I was sleeping, then I wouldn’t need to think about any of it.
 In fact, maybe I would wake up and it would all have been some horrible dream.
 However, my sleep and my delusion were rudely interrupted by the dorm door flying open, banging off the wall, causing me to wince in pain as the noise resounded around the room.
 God my head hurt.
 I was never drinking again.